 Let’s say this year you made it up to the next level in competition, you’re in the semi-pro’s now.

-But with jump up you also had to move away from your friends and family to another city, play on a team that you have never played with before and you’re also travelling much more than you have ever been used to.
+But with jump up you also had to move away from your friends and family to another city, play on a team that you have never played with before and you’re also traveling much more than you have ever been used to.

 You’re probably not going to have the best hockey season this year.
 This is a lot of change and a lot to take on all by yourself.